 So if you're the one bringing people together at your organization, rest easy.

 Your job is becoming even more important, and difficult.

 Read on to see some of the most popular tools your peers are using to help them out.

 We put all the tools you shared in a word cloud, to see what's popular.

 Video + PowerPoint were the most used and are here to last, but what stood out from the other responses - many were verbs.

-With challenges involving attention and learning, it makes sense that activities like group discussion, asking questions and role playing were all being used.
+With challenges involving attention and learning, it makes sense that activities like group discussion, asking questions, and role-playing were all used.

-If you want to lear more about the different audience engagement tools that your peers are using, we made a separate blog post with a more complete list for you.
+If you want to learn more about the different audience engagement tools that your peers are using, we made a separate blog post with a more complete list for you.